 A retrofitted 1967 VW bus shuttles you to downtown, but it’s only a 10-minutes on complimentary bikes.
 This family and pet friendly property sports a Ping Pong Lounge, hot pink water slide and guest laundry.

-My other favourite pet friendly hotel in Victoria is Fairmont Empress.
+For a posh pet-friendly property, consider Fairmont Empress.
 You know this B.C. institution for its famed tea service, but it’s also really woke on the wellness front.

 Not only is this Fairmont sporting a Willow Stream spa, but they’ve got Winston, an adorable Labrador golden retriever cross who’s their resident canine ambassador.
 He was was part of the Canadian Guide Dogs for the Blind, but didn’t complete his training because he was too friendly.